Batchy Documentation

 output-bit-depthbit-depth, bitdepth, depth16, 24, 32, 32float, samesame

-output-channelschannelsmono, stereo, samesame
+output-channelschannelsmono, stereo, same, graphsame

 normalizationnormalisationnone, peak, rms, lufsnone